 Les Ponts Couverts – the Covered Bridges

 At the end of the Petite France district, the Ponts Couverts (Covered Bridges) depict another cherished postcard image of Strasbourg.
-This succession of three bridges linking arms with the Ill River is dominated by three 14th century towers, remains of the ancient medieval ramparts, which totalised 90 towers.
-The bridges themselves were once capped by a wooden roof.
+Three 14th-century towers dominate this succession of three bridges linking arms with the Ill River.
+They are the remains of the ancient medieval ramparts totalled 90 towers.
+A wooden roof once capped the bridges themselves.
 Despite the disappearance of this cover in the 18th century, the Strasbourgeois still call them “covered bridges”.

-The Covered Bridges served to protect fluvial access to the Free City of Strasbourg, which benefited from a large autonomy allowing the establishment of its own customs.
-This obligatory checkpoint between the wealthy Alsatian cities located upstream from the Ill River and the Rhine contributed to Strasbourg’s commercial prosperity in the Middle Ages.
+The Covered Bridges protected fluvial access to the Free City of Strasbourg, which benefited from considerable autonomy, allowing the establishment of its customs.
+This obligatory checkpoint between the wealthy Alsatian cities upstream from the Ill River and the Rhine contributed to Strasbourg’s commercial prosperity in the Middle Ages.

-Behind the bridges, the river splits into four arms (Zornmühle, Disenmühle, Spitzmühle, as well as the navigation canal) where you can still see water mills, dams and locks.
+Behind the bridges, the river splits into four arms (Zornmühle, Disenmühle, Spitzmühle, and the navigation canal) where you can still see water mills, dams and locks.
 The German word “mühle” means “mill” and reminds us that the neighbours of the Petite France’s tanners were millers.

 Le barrage Vauban – the Vauban Dam